 After yesterday’s conquest, I was pleased to take the taxi transfer to avoid one of the four pending mountain climbs.

-We were dropped off at Luchau and started on the 3 mountain climbs.
-We climbed the Col de Mente, the Col. Portet and the Col. D’Aspet and Col. De la Core.
+We were dropped off at Luchau and started on the three mountain climbs.
+We climbed the Col de Mente, the Col. Portet, the Col. D’Aspet, and Col. De la Core.

 All in all, it was a challenging day, but manageable.
 We had more difficulty finding food for lunch but found a grocery store and sat in the heat of the day and chowed down on the food to regain our energy.

-The progress in climbing the mountains was significant with only 2 rest breaks lasting 1 minute each before starting again up the Col. Du Mente.
-My strategy changed: I biked for 3 km up a huge incline and then rest for 1 minute and then start again.
+The progress in climbing the mountains was significant with only two rest breaks lasting one minute each before starting again up the Col. Du Mente.
+My strategy changed: I biked for 3 km up a huge incline and then rest for one minute and then start again.
 It worked, and I made it up the first 14 km with an elevation of 1349 m.

-The Col de Portet d’Aspet was crazy steep but thankfully only 4.4 km and it was straight uphilll.
-We are talking 17 percent at times elevation and up to 19 percent with an average of 9.7 percent!
+The Col de Portet d’Aspet was crazy-steep but thankfully only 4.4 km and it was straight uphill.
+We are talking 17% at times elevation and up to 19% with an average of 9.7%!

 I made it with one rest break for one minute…..major improvement!

-After this, we still had 25 km and I rode behind the boys at a pace of 29-32km at the end of a freggin’ 100 km ride…you have to be kidding me right after over 80km of riding!
+After this, we still had 25 km and I rode behind the boys at a pace of 29-32km at the end of a 100 km ride.
+You have to be kidding me right after over 80km of riding!